-Ultimately, whatever wiring method is selected will require some maintenance over time (see section 7).
+Ultimately, whatever wiring method is selected will require some maintenance over time.
 The type and amount of maintenance will depend on the local conditions and the response of the selected conduit to those conditions.
 Life-cycle costs for conduit and wiring systems must be considered when selecting the most appropriate conduit for a PV project.